-The PBS Safety Net entitles people to free or cheaper medicines if they spend more than a certain amount on PBS (prescription) medicines in a calendar year.
-Once you spend this amount, you reach the Safety Net threshold and:
+The PBS Safety Net helps keep medicines costs down for some people, once they have spent a certain amount on PBS medicines in a single calendar year (January through to December).
+Once the Safety Net threshold is reached:

-- your payments are reduced to the concessional rate for the rest of the calendar year, or
+- payments for PBS medicines are reduced to the concessional rate for the rest of the calendar year, or

-Thresholds for the Safety Net are adjusted annually.
-You can find out what the current Safety Net thresholds are for eligible Australians on the PBS website.
+The Safety Net threshold is adjusted every year.
+Find out what the current thresholds are for eligible Australians on the PBS website.

-The Safety Net applies to a calendar year, so ask for a form the first time you buy a PBS medicine in a new year and hand it to the pharmacist each time you have a prescription filled.
+- If you use different pharmacies, you can use a prescription record form to keep track of expenses.
+These forms are available at any pharmacy.
+Ask for a form the first time you buy a PBS medicine in a new year.
+Hand it to the pharmacist each time you have a prescription filled.
 The pharmacist will record the medicine and its cost on the form.

-When your record shows that you have spent the required amount on PBS medicines, your pharmacist will give you a Safety Net Card that you can use to obtain free or cheaper medicines for the rest of the calendar year.
+When the threshold is reached, your pharmacist will give you a Safety Net Card so you can access free or cheaper medicines for the rest of the calendar year.

 If you have a family, ask your pharmacy to combine the amounts spent on medicines into one Safety Net total, or use one prescription record form for the entire family.
 An eligible family can be made up of you, your spouse (including de facto spouse), dependent children under 16 years and dependent students under 25 years.